 Keep Your Design Consistent

 In addition to a consistent message, the colors and design elements of your display should be consistent across all components of your display.
 Don’t be tempted to use the old vinyl banners you bought three years ago alongside your shiny new trade show display – unless they look like they go together.

 Tons of small signs all over the place distract from your larger displays.
 Let the large pieces show off your logo and promote your message – you and your staff are there to convey the other details.

 To keep your display looking professional, never place hand-written signs anywhere in your booth.

 Design your display pieces with bright, bold colors.
+There are a variety of banners that can help your display stand out.
 Use a font size that is large enough to be easily read, and keep text to a minimum so that your message is conveyed quickly.

-A large, triangle, square or round hanging banner above your booth will allow people to see your message the minute they walk in the door.
+A large, triangle, square, or round hanging vinyl banner above your booth will allow people to see your message the minute they walk in the door.